 Why is it felt that he isn't capable of looking for a job, alone, at home?

 "Well, they obviously thought I wasn't doing it correctly," he says.
 "Not, of course, that there is a lack of jobs."
-So far, Pheby says he has received very little job advice at Worcester's LearnDirect centre, where the programme is being run.
+So far, Pheby says he has received very little job advice at Worcester's LearnDirect center, where the program is being run.
 "The staff are incredibly busy.
 They're making endless phone calls, having shouting matches with the Jobcentre and are endlessly doing paperwork."

 In the end, it seems that searching for jobs all day, all week, for quarter of a year, may be more counter-productive than effectual.
 Claimants like Crane and Pheby might be able to produce more applications, but they can't magically create jobs that don't exist.
 In just an afternoon of conversations with these people, the tension and frustration was palpable.
-They felt patronised and, crucially, utterly unmotivated.
-Forget any Paul Dacre headline about skiving benefit fraudsters – there is nothing cushty about being unemployed under the current Coalition government.
+They felt patronized and, crucially, utterly unmotivated.
+Forget any Paul Dacre headline about benefit fraudsters—there is nothing cushy about being unemployed under the current Coalition government.

-It's hard to see this scheme – which increasingly feels like a farcical joke – as not setting its claimants up to fail.
+It's hard to see this scheme—which increasingly feels like a farcical joke—as not setting its claimants up to fail.
 Pheby's ability to eat, drink, get around and heat his home now depends on it.
-If he switches off his alarm clock one morning and decides he can't face a day in the centre, or has to call in sick because he's picked up norovirus, he might lose his benefits.
+If he switches off his alarm clock one morning and decides he can't face a day in the center, or has to call in sick because he's picked up norovirus, he might lose his benefits.

 But it's the sanctions that Pheby and others I spoke to believe is the whole point of this scheme: "T hey put as many hoops in the way so the people that they consider don't absolutely need the money will drop out."